vitorassis/interio/README.md

 ### showScrollPane(scrollPane) :

-It shows the scrollPane and it runs into a loop until the user hit ESC key
+It shows the scrollPane and it runs into a loop until the user hit ESC key The user can change the displayed lines with hitting UP, DOWN, PAGE UP or PAGE DOWN keys.

 Receives:
 ```